ratgdo/homekit-ratgdo/README.md

 Use the [online browser-based flash tool](https://ratgdo.github.io/homekit-ratgdo/flash.html), and follow the "Visit Device" link.
 If you see a big QR code, the ratgdo is *not* paired.
 Click the "Un-pair HomeKit" button, and then delete the garage door from within the HomeKit app (or vice versa, order does not matter).
+It is also recommended that you reboot the RATGDO after un-pairing.
 You can then re-pair the device by adding it again as normal.

 ### Where can I get help?